|Alicia Berciano, Edo Loenen, Roberto Pizzo, Peter Barthel & Michael Garrett

 Seungyoup was a frequent visitor to Dwingeloo, and we all have very happy memories of him.
 His friends, Alicia, Edo & Roberto shared countless dinners, BBQs, movie nights, laughs and discussions with him.
 His supervisors, Peter & Mike, remember how he told them that he had wanted to be an astronomer for as long as he could remember, and they watched him grow into an accomplished, independent researcher.
 Seungyoup was disappointed not to have the chance to formally finish and defend his PhD thesis.

 Alicia remembers their joint plans to "borrow" a large print board of the JIVE logo that was lying around in the JIVE guest room, in order to display it on their shared office door at the Kapteyn!
 Alicia also remembers Mike dubbing Seungyoup the first "terabyte astronomer", because the VLBI data set he worked on (Global VLBI Observations of the Hubble Deep Field correlated at JIVE) was over a terabyte in size.

 Seungyoup bore his illness with great dignity, good cheer and humility.
 He was an example to us all.
-Last September, Edo and Alicia had the chance to visit him for two days in S. Korea.
-At that time, his treatment was going well, and they had a great time together.
-The image presented above is from that visit, and this is how we all like to remember Seungyoup: a very nice, gentle, funny and friendly guy with a big heart and a smile to match.
+The image presented above was taken in Korea in November 2009, a few months after Seungyoup started his battle against the cancer.
+At that time the treatment was going very well.
+This is how we like to remember Seungyoup: a very nice, gentle and friendly guy with a big heart and a smile to match.

 We would like to take this opportunity to wish all his family and friends in S.Korea the strength to cope with these difficult times.
 Seungyoup was a very good student and a great friend to us all - we will miss him greatly.